About Reid Memorial Hospital Asbestos Exposure Guide for Workers and Tradesmen

 Cross-State & Regional Corridor Workers

-Many of the same contractors, insulation suppliers, and boiler manufacturers who worked at Reid Memorial Hospital also operated at major Missouri and Illinois industrial facilities — power plants, chemical complexes, and steel mills along the Mississippi River corridor.
-Workers who traveled between Indiana and Missouri job sites, or who were dispatched through union halls in St. Louis or East St. Louis, may carry claims under Missouri law.
-These same boiler manufacturers reportedly supplied equipment to major Missouri facilities including Labadie Energy Center and Portage des Sioux Power Plant, both operated by Union Electric (now Ameren Missouri).
-Workers who moved between hospital projects in Indiana and power generation or industrial projects in Missouri and Illinois may have sustained cumulative exposures from the same manufacturers’ equipment and the same insulation product lines.
-Pipefitters who moved between hospital projects in Indiana and industrial or power generation work in Missouri and Illinois are alleged to have sustained repeated exposures across multiple high-dose worksites.
+Many of the same contractors, insulation suppliers, and boiler manufacturers who worked at Reid Memorial Hospital also operated at major neighboring states industrial facilities — power plants, chemical complexes, and steel mills along the Ohio River industrial corridor.
+Workers who traveled between Indiana and Missouri job sites, or who were dispatched through union halls in Indianapolis or the region, may carry claims under Indiana law.
+These same boiler manufacturers reportedly supplied equipment to major Missouri facilities including comparable regional power stations and comparable regional power stations, both operated by AES Indiana (now AES Indiana Missouri).
+Workers who moved between hospital projects in Indiana and power generation or industrial projects in neighboring states may have sustained cumulative exposures from the same manufacturers’ equipment and the same insulation product lines.
+Pipefitters who moved between hospital projects in Indiana and industrial or power generation work in neighboring states are alleged to have sustained repeated exposures across multiple high-dose worksites.

 Information about facility equipment, industrial materials, and occupational records referenced on this page is drawn from publicly available sources where applicable, including: